Mahi36/Asynchronous-FIFO/README.md

 # Asynchronous-FIFO
-This is the course project done under VLSI Design Lab.
+This is the course project done under EE705-VLSI Design Lab at IIT-B.

 Info about the different modules used.